msainsburydale/NeuralEstimators.jl/README.md

 ### Installation

-To install the package, please first install [`Julia`](https://julialang.org/downloads/).
+To install the package, please first install the current stable release of [`Julia`](https://julialang.org/downloads/).
 Then, one may install the current stable version of the package using the following command inside `Julia`:

 ```julia
 using Pkg; Pkg.add("NeuralEstimators")